systemlibrary/systemlibrary-common-episerver/README.md

 - &gt;= Episerver 12.32.4

 ## Latest Release Notes
-- 8.1.0.3
+- 8.1.0.4
-- Updated SystemLibrary.Common.Framework dependency (fix)
+- Builder now contains options to add appsettings.json config and its transformations files as DXP loads it later in the "Services" one must opt-out if hosting in DXP (fix)

 #### Major Breaking Versions
 - 8.1.0.1